Find Affordable College Courses

 $12,698 Average Tuition & Fees

 Out of the 48 schools in the Southeast Region that were part of this year’s ranking, Arkansas State University - Main Campus landed the # 4 spot on the list.
-Located in the city of Jonesboro, A-State is a public college with a fairly large student population.
+Located in the small city of Jonesboro, A-State is a public college with a large student population.

 A-State undergraduate students pay an average of $12,698 in tuition and fees each year.
 Digital Communication majors at A-State take out an average of $19,125 in student loans while working on their egree.